-About the Member's Only Monthly Book Club
+About the Monthly Book Club

 The Monthly Book Club is a forum for talking about books that touch on the widely varied challenges of project and program management.
 There is no Book Club membership.
-Any PMIWDC member can sign up to join our conversations.
+Anyone can sign up to join our conversations.
 There are just three key requirements: preregistration, reading the book before the meeting, and bringing a copy of the book to the meeting.
 Note that you should sign up early as we limit the discussion to fifteen people so that everyone has a chance to share their opinion.